-See the classic Oscar-winning political drama, All the President’s Men, starring Robert Redford and Dustin Hoffman, followed by an onstage discussion about the film, reporting and democracy with Arizona Daily Star journalist Tim Steller and Tucson Weekly editor Jim Nintzel!
+See the classic Oscar-winning political drama, All the President’s Men, starring Robert Redford and Dustin Hoffman, followed by an onstage discussion about the film, reporting and democracy with Arizona Daily Star columnist Tim Steller and Tucson Weekly editor Jim Nintzel!

 Journalism on Screen is an ongoing series combining films that explore the world of journalism with lively discussions with experts and industry professionals.
 Presented by The New York Times, The Arizona Daily Star, The Daily Wildcat/UA TV-3, The University of Arizona College of Social and Behavioral Sciences, The University of Arizona School of Journalism, Arizona Inn and The Loft Cinema.